guilbaults/check_jbod/README.md

 # check_jbod.py
-This tool is used to monitor a 84 slots Xyratex JBOD, also known as:
+This tool is used to monitor Xyratex JBOD, also known as:

 - Seagate/Xyratex SP-2584
+- Seagate Exos E 4U106
+- Dell MD1420

+These JBODs are probably also supported with some slight modifications:
 - Dell MD1280
 - Lenovo D3284